rhythmcache/gh-tree/README.md

 ```

 ## Private Repos
-To view the tree, create placeholders if your private repo, or handle public API rate limit restrictions, put your PAT in the `API_TOKEN=""` field of the script.
+To view the tree, create placeholders of your private repo, or handle public API rate limit restrictions, put your PAT in the `API_TOKEN=""` field of the script.
 For example, if your PAT is `djdieieii` , replace `API_TOKEN=""` with `API_TOKEN="djdieieii` .

 ##### Bugs